ERS provides information on food store sales and sales growth, the share of food sales by retail segment, and industry structure.

 Sales and Sales Growth

-The Nation's 115,857 traditional food stores sold $688 billion of retail food and nonfood products in 2018.
-Grocery stores, including supermarkets and smaller grocery stores (except convenience stores) accounted for the largest share of store sales (92.2 percent), followed by convenience stores without gasoline (4.5 percent).
-Specialized food stores, including meat and seafood markets, produce markets, retail bakeries, and candy and nut stores, accounted for the remaining 3.3 percent of the total.
+The Nation's 115,526 food stores sold $717 billion of retail food and nonfood products in 2019.
+Grocery stores—including supermarkets and smaller grocery stores (except convenience stores)—accounted for the largest share of store sales (92.1 percent), followed by convenience stores without gasoline (4.6 percent).
+Specialized food stores—including meat and seafood markets, produce markets, retail bakeries, and candy and nut stores—accounted for the remaining 3.3 percent of the total.

-Grocery store (excluding convenience stores) sales increased following the 2007–09 recession—a period of economic uncertainty in which traditional grocery retailers experienced negative inflation-adjusted growth.
+Grocery store (excluding convenience stores) sales increased following the 2007-09 recession—a period of economic uncertainty in which traditional grocery retailers experienced negative inflation-adjusted growth.
 Since 2010, grocery store sales growth (in current dollars) exceeded the rate of inflation.
-Inflation-adjusted sales growth from 2010 to 2018 averaged 1.21 percent per year compared with -0.19 percent per year from 2000 to 2009.
-The slow and negative inflation-adjusted growth in annual sales at traditional grocery stores likely was due in part to increased competition from nontraditional food retailers—such as warehouse clubs, supercenters, drugstores, and other retailers—as many consumers economized on food spending.
+Inflation-adjusted sales growth from 2010 to 2019 averaged 1.31 percent per year, compared with -0.19 percent per year from 2000 to 2009.
+The slow and negative inflation-adjusted growth in annual sales at traditional grocery stores was likely due in part to increased competition from nontraditional food retailers—such as warehouse clubs, supercenters, drugstores, and other retailers—as more consumers economized on food spending.

 Download chart data in Excel format